-The program of the day includes an excursion to Etna and a visit to Alcantara River.
-In the morning we are walking around the rim of Sartorius Craters.
-On Mount Etna there are lots of volcanic caves, at least 100 classified caves.
+Etna and Alcantara tour is the perfect combination for people that love nature.
+In the morning we will walk around the rim of Sartorius Craters.
 These lateral vents were born during the eruption of 1865, they are the so called button line craters, there are many on the volcano as they are typical of the Etna eruptions.
 At the end of the walking we will visit “Grotta della Neve” ( the cave of the snow), formed by a lava flow in ancient times and used in the past as a deposit for the snow for centuries.
 On Etna there are lots of volcanic caves, at least 100 classified.
-After lunch served into a typical mountain hut, we will move into the Alcantara Valley.
-There are several interesting itineraries for nature lovers along the Alcantara Valley.
-During our walk in the Alcantara River, we will see large and small gorges, ponds, waterfalls, Byzantine churches, Norman bridges, and beautiful sicilian gardens and at the end the Alcantara Gorges.
+In the afternoon we will visit Alcantara Valley, there are several interesting itineraries for nature lovers in there.
+During our walk into the valley, we will see large and small gorges, ponds, waterfalls, byzantine churches, norman bridges, and beautiful sicilian gardens and at the end the Alcantara Gorges.

-Included: Transfer service, professional naturalistic guide, ticket entrance to the Alcantara Gorges, lunch.
+What included: Transfer service, professional naturalistic guide, ticket entrance to the Alcantara Gorges.

 Informations and suggestions